Skip to content

 Authors7 co-authors8 co-authors (derekchiang added)

-ReceiptNot specified in detailIncludes payer field and per-frame [status, gas_used, logs]
+ReceiptNot specified in detailIncludes payer field and per-frame [status, gas_used, logs]; status == 0x3 for skipped batch entries

 SENDER frame requirementsCould execute without prior approvalRequires sender_approved == true